thewca/wca-documents/edudoc/disciplinary-crash-course/disciplinary-crash-course.md

-# Guidelines for Addressing Behavioral Problems and Cheating
+# Guidelines for Disciplinary Incidents

 ## Disciplinary